-If you’re looking to launch a new blog, your first (and most important) choice is what platform you’ll use to power it.
-Not all blogging platforms are equal, and the one you pick needs to have all the features you need to build a successful website.
+If you’re looking to start a new blog, your first (and most important) choice is which platform you’ll use to power it.
+Not all blogging platforms are equal and the one you pick needs to have all the features you require to build a successful website.

-There are a lot of platforms you can use to set up a fully-working blog, and even have your first post available for people to see in a matter of hours.
-In most cases, these blogging tools fall under the category of Content Management Systems (CMSs).
-That is to say, they are platforms built to help you publish content on the web.
+There are a lot of platforms you can use to set up a fully-working blog and even have your first blog post available for people to see in a matter of hours.
+In most cases, these blogging tools fall under the category of Content Management Systems (CMS), which are platforms built to help you publish content on the web.

 When you’re looking for the best blogging platform, you’ll want a CMS that offers several key features: